In 2006, when Alan Durning and his family gave up their car for a year, the Ballard resident’s decision turned some heads.

 Cost: App is free; ride cost varies

-What it is: Car sharing with electric Smart cars
+What it is: Car sharing with a network of 4-door Mercedes-Benz vehicles and Smart cars

-What it does: Enables users to find, drive and park a car within the city limits and designated spots outside of Seattle
+What it does: Enables users to find, drive and park a car within the designated car2go Home Area inside the city limits of Seattle

 Download from: iTunes, Google Play, Window Phone Store, BlackBerry World